liamcain/obsidian-calendar-plugin/README.md

 ## Installation

+You can install the plugin via the Community Plugins tab within Obsidian.
+Just search for "Calendar."

+### Manual Installation

-Currently, installation is a manual process.
-You'll need to download the `zip` of the latest Release.
-Then unzip the contents into your `<vault>/.obsidian/plugins/obsidian-calendar-plugin` directory.
+You can install the plugin manually by downloading the `zip` of the latest Github Release.
+Unzip the contents into your `<vault>/.obsidian/plugins/obsidian-calendar-plugin` directory.
 [More info](https://forum.obsidian.md/t/plugins-mini-faq/7737).